Intestinal Gas: Symptoms, Causes and Treatment

 • Breath tests may diagnose lactose intolerance by measuring hydrogen levels after consuming a glucose solution.

 Treating the underlying condition can provide relief if another health issue causes your gas pains.
-Otherwise, bothersome gas is usually treated with dietary measures, lifestyle modifications, or over-the-counter medications.
+Otherwise, bothersome gas is usually treated with dietary measures, lifestyle modifications, or over-the-counter medications for intestinal gas.

 Although the answer differs for everyone, most individuals will find some relief with a little trial and error.